 # 5 Writing Down The Bones: Freeing the Writer Within by Natalie Goldberg

-Yes, this isn’t an academic writing book.
+No, an academic writing book.
 Yes, Natalie Goldberg focuses on the process of writing and activities to help readers become “writers.”
 It’s not about grammar, references, or academic language.

 So, why did it make my list of college writing books?

-Goldberg’s book is a classic writing book from a time where people used typewriters instead of computers.
+Goldberg’s book is a classic writing book from a time when people used typewriters instead of computers.
 But as it was then and still is now, Writing Down The Bones is like a mini writing class from a fantastic (and cool) teacher.
 You’ll learn how to make your writing concrete, clear and striking.
 The chapters cover the habits and practice of writing, writing topics, and how to add detail to your writing.

 One of the best things I learned from this book was freewriting.
 Freewriting is where you write whatever is on your mind for a set amount of time without censoring it, changing it, or correcting it.
 I do this with all my students because those who freewrite 3-5 times per week become better writers (and academic writers) faster than those who don’t or won’t do it.